JEGJ93/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The difference between .map and .forEach is that .map() returns a new array while .forEach() returns undefined.

 2. What is the difference between a function and a method?

+A method is called by a name from an object and has a function within it.
+A function calculates data.

 3. What is closure?

+A closure gives an inner function the ability to access an outer functions variables.

 4. Describe the four rules of the 'this' keyword.
+ New Binding - when you call a bound function it    will pass a function as the first argument Implicit Binding - is used when dot notation is used to call a function.
+   Explicit Binding - used when calling or applying for whatever you are choosing.
+   Default Binding - makes "this" global whenever any of the other rules arent used

 5. Why do we need super() in an extended class?
+    It is used to call a constructor of the parent class.

 ## Project Set up